Shaw Local

 The Scene

-61st annual Petunia Festival set for July 3-6 in Dixon
+Dixon’s 61st annual Petunia Festival set for July 3 to 6

 A pair of young girls ride the Work On It landscape float surrounded by the celebrated flower of Dixon Sunday, July 3, 2022.

-The 61st annual Petunia Festival, Dixon’s crown jewel summer celebration, is set for Fourth of July weekend, July 3-6.
+The 61st annual Petunia Festival, Dixon’s crown jewel summer celebration, is set to run from July 3 to 6.

 This beloved community tradition offers a weekend filled with festivities, from live music and a carnival to the parade, plus beautiful petunias blooming throughout the city’s downtown.